-Combatting Human Trafficking With Information
+Human Trafficking

 “If any of you put a stumbling block before one of these little ones who believe in me, it would be better for you if a great millstone were hung around your neck and you were thrown into the sea." - Mark 9:42

 Human Trafficking is one of the greater horrors that affect the entirety of the United States.
-But travel routes throughout Appalachia, along with various other factors, make this region hotbed for trafficking.
+But travel routes throughout Appalachia, along with various other factors, make this region a hotbed for trafficking.
 We aim to combat this with one of the greatest weapons of all – information.
 Each county is evaluated on six different factors that have been derived from scholarly research to help assess the human trafficking threat.
 These include:

 Homeless Population